Reviews You Can Rely On

 Upper Materials Mesh

 While the Surf Knit performed well on short hikes, it's not for rugged terrain.
 Unlike sturdier water shoes designed for challenging hikes, like the Astral Brewer or Loyak AC, the Surf Knit offers less protection from sharp objects on the trail.
 For instance, testers felt twigs through the soles when walking on logs.
-This thin sole provides a more barefoot feel when wading in water, but comes at the cost of reduced protection.
+This thin sole provides a more barefoot feel when wading in water but comes at the cost of reduced protection.
 Additionally, the Surf Knit's suitability for everyday wear is limited.
 On the bright side, the Surf Knit is a great choice for beach activities and paddleboarding due to its affordability and sensitivity.
-It excels as a budget-friendly option for situations where feeling the ground and surfaces underfoot is a priority.
+It excels as a budget-friendly option when feeling the ground and surfaces underfoot is a priority.

 These water shoes offer decent performance at an accessible price.